Events

 5

-Taking place each February, the Yukon Quest is an international dog-sledding race.
+Taking place each February, the Yukon Quest is our most famous dog-sledding race.
 In 2025, the race will follow a new route, which will run from Teslin to Faro.
 Teams compete for glory and honour, pushing through the forces of nature and their own limitations to reach the end of their epic journey. yukonquest.com

 6